inyong37/Study/_Computer/Software/System.md

     - Android Auto (from March 2015, used for connected vehicle by Android Phone)
     - Android Automotive OS (used for infortainment system of vehicle)
 - z/OS (by IBM, from October 2000, used for Mainframe)
-- Contiki-NG
+- TinyOS (by TinyOS Alliance, from 2000)
-- FreeRTOS
+- FreeRTOS (by Real Time Engineers Ltd., from 2003)
-- Mbed OS
+- Contiki-NG (from 2006, used for IoT devices)
-- MicroPython
+- Mbed OS (by	Collaborative project managed by Arm, from September 2009)
-- TinyOS
+- RIOT (by Free University of Berlin & French Institute for Research in Computer Science and Automation & Hamburg University of Applied Sciences, from October 2009, used for embedded systems)
-- RIOT
+- MicroPython (by Damien P. George, from May 2014)

 ---